-(German for ‘To the Green Forest’) focused on the origin of the Grunewald Forest in Berlin, whose name derived from the nearby castle (Zum grünen Wald), a hunting lodge that was built for the royal family in the 16th century.
+(German for ‘To the Green Forest’) focused on the origin of the Grunewald Forest in Berlin, whose name derived from a nearby medieval hunting lodge.
+Today, hunting still takes place, although not as visible as the large hunting parties from the 17 and 18th century.
+These grand theatrical events (parforce) were meticulously planned to demonstrate power and greatness of the ruling aristocratic families, who richly decorated their palaces with countless hunting trophies.
 Hunting still takes place today, although no longer in plain sight, as diverse activist groups have condemned the killing of wild animals by Berlin’s forestry department.
-In their defense, the department claims that it merely regulates overpopulation to avert further damage to the forest.
-To prevent negative publicity, hunters are not allowed to photograph the shot animals or display them as trophies in any way.
-As overpopulation is controlled, the real threat comes from the rapidly changing climate, as the once so ‘green forest’ suffers from desiccation, causing large-scale tree dieback.
-During several weeks in the autumn, I have worked on site to carve a deer antler from wood from fallen trees.
-During the production I have met dozens of passersby who shared their concerns on the dying forest.
-The conversations were written down and used for an audio recording that was presented together with the finished sculpture in the middle of the forest.
+In their defence, the department claims that it merely regulates overpopulation to avert further damage to the forest.
+To prevent more negative publicity, hunters are not allowed to display hunting trophies in any way.
+However, as overpopulation of wildlife is controlled, the real threat comes from the rapidly changing climate, as the once so ‘green forest’ suffers from desiccation, causing large-scale tree dieback.
+In the autumn of 2022, I have worked on site to carve a deer antler from wood from fallen trees.
+The object is simultaneously a reference to the forest’s origins as a hunting ground and the ominous future of the parched forest.
+Conversations with passersby were recorded and presented together with the finished sculpture in the middle of the forest.

 Some excerpts from the interviews